DS-Without-Tears/DS-Without-Tears/index.md

 Are you ready to take your research to the next level with a better understanding of data science?

-The inaugural session will run for six weeks and begins **February 22nd**, 2021.
+The second session will run for six weeks and begins **July 12th**, 2021.
+There will be one synchronous component: "Coffee House Hours" on Thursdays from 2:30 to 3:30, where you can use that time as dedicated study time or ask the developers questions.

 To register, sign up via the following form: [Register Here](https://docs.google.com/forms/d/1FS982pqn9xvH7_z-nkmw7T2ASRiN7Yszvf1ZfIfTNbs/)